 Pick your first class...

-Walk-ins are always welcome!
-If you would like, you can also book your class here on our website or on the MINDBODY app.
+Classes are by appointment only.
+Register for your classes here on our website or on the MINDBODY app.
 Registering for class helps to ensure your space is retained in the class.
-If you are unable to attend, please cancel your registration to allow space for other students in the event that the class sells out.
+If you are unable to attend, please cancel your registration to allow space for other students.
+Students are required to cancel class registration 60 minutes prior of the start of class to avoid being charged.

 What to wear & bring...